hellohaptik/docs_haptik/docs/webhooks/send-message-to-haptik.md

 title: How to send message to Haptik
 ---

-## Log Message to Haptik via REST Api
+## Log Message to Haptik via REST API

 The Log Message API allows you to send messages via a `POST` request to the Haptik Platform.
 The URL for message logging is generated on the Haptik Platform Dashboard.